Eagle skull

 terrestrial birds

-Three unique wattlebirds, the kokako, saddleback and huia are part of the ancient Callaeidae family.
-They are thought to have been wind blown immigrants, together with two other distinctive families of New Zealand land birds, wrens and native thrushes, during the Paleocene 60 million years ago.
+Wattlebirds migrated at about the same time as two other distinctive families of New Zealand land birds, wrens and native thrushes.
 These three families are not found in any other part of the world.
-They developed ground feeding habits, and in some cases various degrees of flightlessness in a predator-free ecology.
+Most of them developed ground feeding habits, and in some cases various degrees of flightlessness in a predator-free ecosystem.
 Extinctions occurred after human settlement when mammals were introduced and habitat was destroyed by fire or converted to pasture.

 Huia Heteralocha acutirostris

 The huia was one of the biggest losses to New Zealand's unique avifauna.
-It became extinct in 1907 after it was hunted extensively for its tail feathers, which were in great demand due to an international fashion of wearing them in hats.
+It became extinct in 1907 after extensive hunting for European museum collections, and for its tail feathers, which were in great demand due to an international fashion of wearing them in hats.
 The male and female were so sexually dimorphic with different straight and curved beak forms, they were at first thought to be separate species.
+The huia was the only species in the Heteralocha genus and one of only 5 species in the Callaeidae family which is endemic to New Zealand.
+See more

 Huia